cameraui/sdk/go/docs/api/camera.md

 ## type ProbeStream

-ProbeStream is the result of a stream probe — SDP plus track information.
+ProbeStream is the stream probe result containing SDP and track information.

 	type ProbeStream struct {
 	    // SDP is the raw SDP string.